albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 We have to replicate what done in the paper linked before, so, we can divide the job in two side:

-1. **Intrusion detection**: which analyze the datasets and identify potential threat
+1. **Intrusion detection**: which analyze the datasets and identify potential threats
-2. **Mobile app**: that via notifications alert the user of the threat detected before
+2. **Mobile app**: that via some notifications, alerts the user of the threat detected

 ### Architecture